nushell/nushell.github.io/book/3rdpartyprompts.md

 ❯
 ```

-You can learn more about configuring starship in the [official starship configuration documentation](https://github.com/starship/starship#step-2-setup-your-shell-to-use-starship).
+You can learn more about configuring Starship in the [official starship configuration documentation](https://github.com/starship/starship#step-2-setup-your-shell-to-use-starship).

+An alternate way to enable Starship is described in the [Starship Quick Install](https://starship.rs/#nushell) instructions.

 ## Purs